Sturm is a labor and migration

 a national initiative, The Parishes Organized to Welcome Refugees

-(POWR) program, designed to assist 50 USCCB affiliates in
+(POWR) program, designed to assist 50 USCCB affiliates in establishing

-establishing volunteer programs and developing program resources,
+capacity-building and volunteer programs and developing program resources,

 conferences and webinars.
 He markets the program’s success stories